SusanGerencser/Preventative-Healthcare-in-Kentucky/README.md

 Project Name: Kentucky Preventative Healthcare & Poverty Analysis by County 2021-2022
 Version: 1.0
 Last Updated: 12/08/2024
-Purpose: Track and analyze poverty rates and healthcare metrics across Kentucky counties
+Purpose: Track and analyze poverty rates and healthcare metrics across Kentucky counties to determine what type of care is needed and in what region.

 ### Dataset Information
 #### Primary Dataset